 \$ '000 2019 2018

 (a) Capital commitments (exclusive of GST)

-Capital expenditure committed for at the reporting date but not

-recognised in the financial statements as liabilities:
+Capital expenditure committed for at the reporting date but not recognised in the financial statements as liabilities:

 Property, plant and equipment

 Buildings 9,131 140

 Plant and equipment 771 2,657

 Road infrastructure 3,255 -

 Infrastructure Works 14,630 9,292

 Information Management 260 580

 Other 2 6

-Total commitments 12,675
+Total commitments 28,049 12,675

 These expenditures are payable as follows:

 Within the next year 28,049 12,675

-Total payable 12,675
+Total payable 28,049 12,675

 Sources for funding of capital commitments:

 Unrestricted general funds 738 3,403

 Section 7.11 and 64 funds/reserves 6,168 9,272

-Externally restricted reserves 7,602 -
+Externally restricted reserves 7,602

-Internally restricted reserves 13,541
+Internally restricted reserves 13,541 -

 Total sources of funding 28,049 12,675

-Details of capital commitments

-Completion of Council's capital works program which has commenced.
+Details of capital commitments Completion of Council's capital works program which has commenced.
 5-9 Bryant Street was purchased May 2019.
 Settlement of property is July 2019

 (b) Operating lease commitments (non-cancellable)

 a.
-Commitments under non-cancellable operating leases at the

-reporting date, but not recognised as liabilities are payable:
+Commitments under non-cancellable operating leases at the reporting date, but not recognised as liabilities are payable:

 Within the next year 104 17

 Later than one year and not later than 5 years 105 62

 Total non-cancellable operating lease commitments 209 79

 b.
 Non-cancellable operating leases include the following assets:

 Office equipment.

-Contingent rentals may be payable depending on the condition of items or usage during the lease te erm.
+Contingent rentals may be payable depending on the condition of items or usage d uring the lease te rm.

-0 0

 Conditions relating to operating leases:

-- All operating lease agreements are secured only against the leased asse et.
+- All operating lease agreements are secured only against the leased asset.

-- All operating lease agreements are secured only against the leased asset. - No lease agreements impose any financial restrictions on Council regarding future debt etc.
+- No lease agreements impose any financial restrictions on Council regarding future debt etc.